jd0x0021/lcgenjd/README.md

 &nbsp;

-8. Automatic rollbacks (all rows that are added by this changeset will be rolled back by this condition)
+8. Automatic rollbacks (all rows that are added by this changeset will be rolled back by this condition).
 ![image](https://github.com/user-attachments/assets/95558d51-f3e0-4256-bd2a-39fc61b7f140)

 </br>